 Please read this disclaimer fully and carefully before proceeding, as it explains certain restrictions on access to the proceeding section of this website and the distribution and use of the information and data contained therein.
 You are not authorised to access the proceeding section of the website until you have acknowledged and agreed to the confirmations at the bottom of this disclaimer.

-The content (including but not limited to all information and data) contained in this section of the website is published by Local Pensions Partnership Investments Ltd (LPPI), which is authorised and regulated by the Financial Conduct Authority (FCA) and is the Alternative Investment Fund Manager of GLIL Infrastructure LLP (GLIL).
-GLIL is categorised as an “alternative investment fund” within the meaning of the AIFMD and is an unauthorised AIF as defined in the FCA rules.
+The content (including but not limited to all information and data) contained in this section of the website is published by GLIL Infrastructure LLP (GLIL) and is provided on GLIL’s behalf by Local Pensions Partnership Investments Ltd (LPPI), which is authorised and regulated by the Financial Conduct Authority (FCA).
+LPPI is a fully owned subsidiary of Local Pensions Partnership Ltd.

 The contents of this website are only directed at Professional Clients in the UK reasonably believed to be of a kind to whom such promotions may be communicated.